Preparation For AWS® – CWI® Examination

 Apply Online

-Course Description: This course introduces students to gas welding, brazing and cutting utilizing Oxygen and Acetylene gases.
-Students will spend time in the classroom developing a sound understanding of welding safety and the potential hazards associated with oxyfuel welding, cutting and brazing.
-In addition to safety, they will learn about the fundamentals of cutting, welding and brazing, along with practical applications and equipment setup.
-Approximately
+Course Description: The course introduces students to gas welding and cutting utilizing Oxygen and Acetylene gases.
+Students will spend time in the classroom developing a sound understanding of welding safety and the potential hazards associated with oxyfuel welding and cutting.
+In addition to safety, they will learn about the fundamentals of cutting and welding, along with practical applications and equipment setup.
+Approximately 80% of this course is hands-on developing the skill necessary to make quality cuts, deposit fillet and groove welds on carbon steel.

 Prerequisite: There are no prerequisites for this course.